 MYTH OF SANTHALS

-Apparently these myths do not always have causal link as they follow each other but not from each other.
+Apparently, these myths do not always have a causal link as they follow each other but not from each other.
 There are similar stories with some variations also widely accepted among the members of these tribes.
-The myths passed down to the next generations through oral traditions.
+The myths are passed down to the next generations through oral traditions.